FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Decline=This is a button that, if clicked, will reject your opponent's offer.
 It appears when your opponent sends an offer to something (such as a takeback or ending the game by draw).

-Playing right now=This sentence indicates that the game you're looking at is playing right now.
+Playing right now=This sentence indicates that the game you are looking at is playing right now.
 Appears on the "Tournaments" page (http://lichess.org/tournament) if any tournaments are currently being played, and also on the pages of individual games.

 Finished=This is for tournaments.
 It means the tournament is over.
 Appears on individual tournament pages (e.g. http://lichess.org/tournament/67hj23c2) and also on the "Tournaments" page (http://lichess.org/tournament) to denote finished tournaments.
 Translate as plural; another sentence will be added at some point for individual tournament pages.
 // there should really be two words for this